An Effective Way of Characterizing the Quantum Nonlocality: The degrees of quantum nonlocality

-{\bf 4.
-Superquantum correlation:} Now we make a further assumption regarding the quantum mechanical results of equations (\ref{CHSH-QM1}) and (\ref{CHSH-QM2}): Let $Y$ and $Y'$ be independent observables, i.e., there is no uncertainty relation for them.
-Without the constraint imposed on expectation value of $Y+Y'$ (discussions after equation (\ref{maj-uncer-cons})), we have
+Now we make a further assumption about the quantum mechanical results of equations (\ref{CHSH-QM1}) and (\ref{CHSH-QM2}): Let $Y$ and $Y'$ be independent observables, i.e., there is no uncertainty relation constraining them.
+Therefore, as discussed below (\ref{maj-uncer-cons}), we certainly have

-With the above discussions, the nonlocalities of different theoretical models are summarized in Figure \ref{Figure-nonlocal}.
-Some of the transitions between the different types of nonlocalities in Figure \ref{Figure-nonlocal} have been reported in literatures: the arrow of \ding{192} \cite{UR-determine}; the arrows of \ding{193} and \ding{194} \cite{QMS}.
-It is an interesting question whether the nonlocal hidden variable theory (NHVT), i.e., the Leggett model \cite{Leggett-NHVT}, can be embedded in to the nonlocal structure in Figure \ref{Figure-nonlocal}.
-In the next we shall show how the nonlocality behaves when high order dependence in the generalized uncertainty relations is involved.
+which gives a more broad range for correlations then CHSH (\ref{chsh}).
+We may think it as a kind of correlation beyond quantum mechanics, say superquantum correlation.
+In Figure \ref{Figure-nonlocal} different types of nonlocality of various models are presented, among them the connections between some types of nonlocalities had been investigated: \ding{192} is studied in Ref. \cite{UR-determine}; \ding{193} and \ding{194} are studied in Ref. \cite{QMS}.
+Note, whether the Leggett model \cite{Leggett-NHVT} could be assigned to the nonlocal pattern in Figure \ref{Figure-nonlocal} or not remains to be an interesting and open question.
+Next, we shall manifest how the nonlocal phenomenon behaves while higher order dependences are taken into account.